-Mr C has complained about a credit card Vanquis Bank Limited (trading as "Vanquis") provided to him.
+Mr D has complained about a credit card Vanquis Bank Limited (trading as "Vanquis") provided to him.

-He says that he shouldn't have been given the credit card and that it was irresponsibly provided to him.
+He says that he shouldn't have been given the credit card or the credit limit increase and that they were irresponsibly provided to him.